tfius/scaffold-eth/SwarmMail README.md

 - `swarmLocation` - The location of the locker on Swarm.
 - `withAddress` - The address of the user with whom the locker is no longer being shared.

+# Marketplace
+The following code defines a smart contract that implements a marketplace for pod subscriptions.
+It includes several functions for setting and getting the subscription fees, enabling and listing subscriptions, and requesting and allowing access on them.

+## **User MUST be** ##
+- connected with FairOS account
+- bonded with Smail contract
+To list pod subscriptions and request access.

 ### Function `getListedSubs(address addr)` public view returns (bytes32[] memory)
 This function retrieves the list of subscription hashes that the user has listed for sale.
 #### Arguments